Utah

 The legislature has removed “good moral character” requirements from almost all specific licensing requirements.
 See, e.g., SB 43 (2022).

 Standards: In 2020, new standards were established for consideration of licensure of applicants with criminal records.
 See SB201.
 A new subsection (7) of § 58-1-401 provides that boards will “provide individualized consideration to the applicant or licensee,” and “determine whether the criminal conviction bears a substantial relationship to the applicant’s or licensee’s ability to safely or competently practice the occupation or profession.”
 In making the “substantial relationship” determination the board will “consider the applicant’s or licensee’s current circumstances” measured by a number of the customary factors such as age when offense committed, time since conviction, etc. and various indicia of rehabilitation.
-Applicants are provided an opportunity to appeal a denial. § 58-1-402.
+Applicants are provided with an opportunity to appeal a denial. § 58-1-402.

-DOPL is not among the agencies authorized under § 77-40a-403(4) to receive information contained in expunged records, and the statutes authorizing background checks for the above-listed professions do not specifically mention expunged records.
-And, the Utah courts have held that an expunged conviction may not be accessed for licensing purposes.
+DOPL is not among the agencies authorized under § 77-40a-403(2) to receive information contained in expunged records, and the statutes authorizing background checks for the above-listed professions do not specifically mention expunged records.
+Additionally, the Utah courts have held that an expunged conviction may not be accessed for licensing purposes.
 See Doe v.
 Dep’t of Pub.
 Safety, 782 P.2d 489 (Utah 1989) (Department of Public Safety could not ask about or obtain expunged convictions of applicant for employment with Department of Corrections; and expungement statute’s failure to limit rights of licensing agencies to receive information did not give Department right to expunged information).

 - Until 1998 persons convicted of a felony could vote in Utah.
 See 1998 Utah Laws Ch.
 266 (H.B.
 190).
 Under the amendments to the law that year, persons convicted of a felony were prohibited from voting, but the mechanisms enacted to restore this right excepted people with federal and out-of-state offenses from the relief extended to those convicted in Utah state courts.
 See id.
 In 2006, the Utah Legislature corrected this gap in the law by identifying a “convicted felon” as a person convicted in “any state or federal court of the United States.”
 See 2006 Utah Laws Ch.
 28 (S.B.
 47).
 This clarification guarantees that the proper legal mechanism exists to ensure that the right to vote is automatically restored for all persons convicted of a felony in Utah upon release from prison.

-- Until 1992 constitutional amendment, the Board of Pardons consisted of the governor, the Attorney General, and the Justices of the Supreme Court. similar to Nevada.
+- Until 1992 constitutional amendment, the Board of Pardons consisted of the governor, the Attorney General, and the Justices of the Supreme Court, similar to Nevada.
 See Utah Const. art.
 VII, § 12 (1991); 1992 Utah Laws Sen. Jt.
 Res.
 8. See also Guide to Executive Clemency Among the American States, Nat’l Governors’ Ass’n 149-50 (1988).

 - According to a report issued in 2016, the BCI has turned away numerous applicants based on minor prior offenses, causing an increase in the number of people applying for the alternative relief of pardon.
 See Section II, above.